hmchen47/DataScience/ML/MLNN-Hinton/02-Perceprtons.md

     + non-linear function of the activities in the layer below

 + Recurrent networks
-  + a special case with the hidden to hidden connections missing
   + directed cycles in their connection graph
     + sometime get back to where started by following the arrows
   + complicated dynamics and difficult to train
     + a lot of interest ar present in finding efficient ways of training recurrent nets
   + more biologically realistic
+  + recurrent nets with multiple hidden layers: a special case that has some of the hidden-->hidden connections missing

 + Recurrent neural networks for modeling sequences
   + a very natural way to model sequential data
     + equivalent to very deep nets with one hidden layer per time slice
-    + except using the same weights at every time slice and input at every time slice
+    + using the same weights at every time slice and input at every time slice
   + the ability to remember information in their hidden state for a long time
     + hard to train them to use this potential